Rates unchanged for 2016. For the second year running, I am not changing my rates at this time.

 SW2, SW8, SW9, SW11, SW12 – the minimum visit charge for all addresses in these postcode areas is £50 (and that includes the first 45 minutes of work)

 The minimum charge for postcodes other than those in SW London quoted above is calculated as follows:

 - up to 40 minutes single journey time – 1 hour minimum charge

 - 41-60 minutes single journey time – 1.5 hours minimum charge

-For postcodes other than those in SW London listed above, I use the TFL Journey Planner to calculate journey times.
+For postcodes other than those in SW London listed above, I use the TFL Journey Planner as my basis for calculating journey times.